 5.2.2 Point Map

 It stores spatial geographical information represented using points.
 The points can be identified using class names, values, or ID.

-Flow maps show the movement of objects/people from one location to another.
-For example, migrant workers moving from one state to another during this lockdown period can be tracked using flow maps.
+Flow maps show the movement of objects or people from one location to another.
+For example, migrant workers moving from one state to another during the COVID-19 lockdown period can be tracked using flow maps.